SiberianComrade2022/terraform-selectel-demo/README.md

       sel_token      = ""   # Access token created and available through Web Console.
 Copy full string. proctor_ip     = ""   # Additional IP address or a subnet that has access to Bastion SSH and Prometheus web
       ```
-2. Run `terraform init` initialize Providers used in Terraform configuration.
+2. Run `terraform init` to initialize Providers used in Terraform configuration.
 Expect to see the following successful message in green:
    > Terraform has been successfully initialized!

    :warning: Be prepared that not all Providers can be downloaded from HashiCorp; they intentionally block access with HTTP code 405.
 If this is your case you should either use available mirrors or mirror the needed providers as described in [README Extra](README_extra.md).